Processos-de-software-2016-2/python-api/README.md

 # API Component

-This component is responsible for ..
+This component is responsible for create an API for use in web and android versions of system being developed.

 ## Technologies
 - Python 3